-Joseph McGuire was among Benson’s most prominent residents.
-After moving to Nebraska from New York in 1881, he would spend time in both Blair and Irvington before settling in the newly established town of Benson just five miles west of Omaha.
-He went on to open a number of businesses in the area including the first grocery store, grain elevator and a livery that also sold farm equipment, wagons, buggies, coal and other goods.
+After moving to Nebraska from New York in 1881, Joseph would spend time in both Blair and Irvington before settling in the newly established town of Benson, just five miles west of Omaha.
+He went on to open a number of businesses in the area, including the first grocery store, a grain elevator, and a livery that also sold farm equipment, wagons, buggies, coal, and other goods.

 Joseph McGuire’s businesses.
 Photo courtesy of the Benson Nebraska 1887 1987 book.

-Located across from the grain elevator, the livery called McGuire & Son was located at 6135 Military Ave.
-Operating the business alongside his son Thomas, he expanded into lumber and building material by 1911 which was needed in order to support the growing town.
+Located across from the grain elevator, the livery called McGuire & Son was located at 6135 Military Avenue.
+Operating the business alongside his son Thomas, Joseph expanded into lumber and building materials by 1911, which were needed to support the growing town.

 1954 photo of Joseph McGuire’s grain elevator at the intersection of Military Ave and Northwest Radial Highway.
 To the right just out of site would have been his livery.
 This is looking southeast from 63rd and Spencer during the construction of the highway.
 Photo courtesy of Omaha World-Herald.